A GEORGIAN HISTORICAL ROMANCE

 Featured Reviews & Accolades

+The novel is well-written and its unabashed emotion, coupled with the unexpected plot turns, will have readers' eyes filled with tears of joy.
 Subtle lessons in the art of love and hope, opening readers’ hearts to the mystery of attraction and how true love can transform one’s destiny.
 Satyr’s Son features a great plot, fast-paced and intricately woven with surprises.
 The setting has great historical references, well-imagined and written with mastery.
 The glowing moments of tenderness were the best part of this novel for me and I loved the crisp and powerful writing.
 This one is a masterpiece, a delightful read in its genre.

-Divine Zape, advance review for Readers’ Favorite
+Divine Zape for Readers’ Favorite

 Just when you couldn’t imagine Lucinda Brant upstaging her previous, wondrous tales that star the Roxton family and friends, out comes Satyr’s Son, one of the best Cinderella stories ever.
 Needless to say we meet up with members of the Roxton group from previous stories.
 All books in this series easily stand alone and Lucinda makes sure we understand the entwined relationships of all these characters.
 For those fortunate to read all the Roxton tales it will be like a homecoming of sorts.
 Reading and reviewing Satyr’s Son was an absolute joy.
 Any fan of historical romance just has to read this book and catch up on the Roxton family saga.
 Totally addictive and marvelous.

 SWurman for Night Owl Reviews